Restofire/Restofire/Readme.md

 }
 ```

-### Retry Request when Internet is Reachable
+### Wait for Internet Connectivity

-`Requestable` gives you a property waitsForConnectivity which you can set to true.
-This will make the first request.
-If the request fails, it will wait for internet to retry the request.
+`Requestable` gives you a property waitsForConnectivity which can be set to true.
+This will make the first request regardless of the internet connectivity.
+If the request fails due to .notConnectedToInternet, it will retry the request when internet connection is established.

 ```swift
 struct PushTokenPutService: Requestable {